Thursday, 30 June 2022

 1. Gurdwara Bhai Mani Singh / Damdama Sahib

-Bhai Mani Singh was a close companion of Guru Gobin Singh, the tenth and the last Guru of the Sikhs.
+Bhai Mani Singh was a close companion of Guru Gobind Singh, the tenth and the last Guru of the Sikhs.
 He was born in 1644 in Multan and died in 1738 in Lahore.
 He was a great scholar and warrior.
-He served many gurus and spend his life in the service of the Sikh community.
+He served many gurus and spent his life in the service of the Sikh community.
 Caught in the political turmoil during the decline of the Mughal Empire, he was martyred by the governor of Lahore, Zakaria Khan in Lahore in 1738.

 He is greatly revered by the Sikhs for his services and martyrdom.
 This huge gurdwara was probably built in his memory during the early decades of the twentieth century.
 Now dozens of families are residing in this gurdwara complex and seldom allow anyone to enter.
-Overall the building is in shambles.
+Overall, the building is in shambles.
 It is located at 33°37'0.40"N, 73° 3'17.03"E, at the junction of Jamia Masjid Road and Hamilton Road.

-After I published this article, some friends and readers suggested that the above-mentioned gurdwara is not gurdwara Bhai Mani Singh.
+After I published this article, some friends and readers suggested that the above-mentioned gurdwara is not the gurdwara Bhai Mani Singh.
 It is actually Gurdwara Damdama Sahib, which is built by the famous Sikh personality of Kallar Syedan Baba Khem Singh Bedi (1830 - 1905).
 The problem is that the occupants do not let anyone to enter the premises, so no plaque or writing could prove its true identity, even if such writing exists.
 Anyway, I am sharing this new piece of information with my readers and hope to find some conclusive answer to this question.
 So far I feel that probably it is Gurdwara Damdama Sahib, built by Baba Khem Singh Bedi.
 Thank you Mirza Beg sahib and Immi Gul sahib for your guidance and assistance.

 Gurdwara Bhai Mani Singh or Damdama Sahib , Rawalpindi.
 (25.01.2022.)